 Hoxha and Wright’s respective commitments to violence are demonstrated elsewhere in their conversations, which were introduced into the trial exhibits.
-The two men sent each other links to Islamic State propaganda material, including the February 2015 video that depicted the burning of Jordanian pilot Muath al-Kasasbeh.
+The two men sent each other links to ISIS propaganda material, including the February 2015 video that depicted the burning of Jordanian pilot Muath al-Kasasbeh.
 They also exchanged information about how to buy guns online.

-The court records show that prior to Hoxha’s departure, David Wright put him in touch with another American Islamic State supporter, his uncle Usaamah Rahim, and together they began helping Hoxha as he prepared to travel in the spring of 2015.
+The court records show that prior to Hoxha’s departure, David Wright put him in touch with another American ISIS supporter, his uncle Usaamah Rahim, and together they began helping Hoxha as he prepared to travel in the spring of 2015.
 The two men raised money for Hoxha’s plane ticket to Istanbul by selling Rahim’s laptop on Craigslist.
 Hoxha departed for Istanbul on April 6.
 A day earlier, Rahim contacted Wright on Skype with instructions from Hoxha.
 “AsSalaamu A’laikum Zulfi asked me if you could delete his name off Skype,” Rahim writes.
 “But before you do it, if you have any saved messages to him go to ‘tools,’ go to ‘options,’ then click on ‘privacy,’ and click ‘clear history.’”
 These steps removed the interactions between Hoxha and Wright on Skype, but did not clear the metadata that would later be used in Wright’s trial.

-Wright, Rahim and a third member of the group, Nicholas Rovinski, eventually decided on a different path than that taken by Hoxha.
-They were in the early stages of a plot to kidnap and behead the anti-Islam activist Pamela Geller when, on June 2, 2015, Rahim was stopped by police outside of CVS in Roslindale, Massachusetts.
+Wright, Rahim, and a third member of the group, Nicholas Rovinski, eventually decided on a different path than that taken by Hoxha.
+They were in the early stages of a plot to kidnap and behead the anti-Islam activist Pamela Geller when, on June 2, 2015, Rahim was stopped by police outside of a CVS in Roslindale, Massachusetts.
 They wanted to question him after wiretapping a conversation between Rahim and Wright that morning during which they discussed attack plans.
-Refusing to co-operate, Rahim pulled a hunting knife on the officers and was shot dead.
-Wright and Rovinski were arrested shortly afterward and charged with a range of offences; in 2016, Rovinski pleaded guilty to conspiracy charges related to the plot.
+Refusing to cooperate, Rahim pulled a hunting knife on the officers and was shot dead.
+Wright and Rovinski were arrested shortly afterward and charged with a range of offenses; in 2016, Rovinski pleaded guilty to conspiracy charges related to the plot.
 He testified against Wright, who was convicted in 2017 and is now serving a 28-year sentence.

-At the time of his death, Rahim was portrayed as just another incompetent “lone wolf” Islamic State supporter with no serious connections to any real-world group members.
+At the time of his death, Rahim was portrayed as just another incompetent “lone wolf” ISIS supporter with no serious connections to any real-world group members.
 Even after investigators arrested Wright, who at the time was unemployed and essentially immobile due to his weight, and Rovinski, who had cerebral palsy, this “cell” of Islamic State supporters is still viewed largely as an isolated group of three friends acting on deluded fantasies.
-While Rahim, Wright, and Rovinski were undoubtedly amateurs, we now know that they formed part of a wider network that was in communication with Islamic State operatives in Syria and had facilitated the travel of Hoxha, who would go on to rise in the group’s ranks.
+While Rahim, Wright, and Rovinski were undoubtedly amateurs, we now know that they formed part of a wider network that was in communication with ISIS operatives in Syria and had facilitated the travel of Hoxha, who would go on to rise in the group’s ranks.

-Hoxha’s case helps illustrate the dynamics of radicalization and recruitment in the United States, and the extent of American involvement in jihadist groups.
+Hoxha’s case helps illustrate the dynamics of radicalization and recruitment in the U.S., and the extent of American involvement in jihadist groups.
 While the internet is a crucial tool for extremists, it is important not to underestimate the role of personal and social networks in the facilitation of jihadist activity.
 Hoxha’s network of support provided him with both financial and logistical assistance, funding his travel and connecting him with a key ISIS facilitator based in Syria.
-Wright and Rahim’s conversations with Hoxha also show how he was given the necessary moral and ideological support he needed as he made his journey from New Jersey to Nineveh.
+Wright’s and Rahim’s conversations with Hoxha also show how he was given the necessary moral and ideological support he needed as he made his journey from New Jersey to Nineveh.

-It is also becoming clear that a small but surprising number of American Islamic State members have been able to sufficiently impress the group’s leadership so as to be given more senior roles.
+It is also becoming clear that a small but surprising number of American ISIS members have been able to sufficiently impress the group’s leadership so as to be given more senior roles.
 It is still rare for Westerners to become anything more than foot soldiers or, in some cases, propagandists.
 They do not usually possess the battlefield experience or other skills required to attain senior positions.

-But in Zulfi Hoxha’s case, a seemingly inexperienced American youth managed to climb the ranks, and appear as one of the Western faces of Islamic State in its propaganda.
+But in Zulfi Hoxha’s case, a seemingly inexperienced American youth managed to climb the ranks, and appear as one of the Western faces of ISIS in its propaganda.
 It is unclear how he achieved this, although he may have impressed his commanders with his apparently immediate willingness to take part in such acts of brutality as the beheading of an enemy soldier.